Eleven (Stranger Things): Season 2

 After defeating the Demogorgon, Eleven wakes up in the Upside Down.
-She escapes through a portal, which leads her back to Hawkins Middle School.
+She escapes through a portal that leads her back to Hawkins Middle School.
 With the government still searching for her, she is forced to hide in the forest.
 Eleven eventually finds the Eggos Hopper has left for her and seeks him out.
 The two move into a fortified cabin in the woods where he forbids her to leave, fearing for her safety.
 Hopper hides Eleven indoors for almost a year, concealing her survival and whereabouts from everyone, including the children.
 During this time, Eleven gains better control over her powers; she is less weakened by the use of her telekinesis, and she is now able to project her mind without the use of a sensory deprivation tank.
 She uses the latter ability to listen to Mike's attempts to contact her, though she is increasingly frustrated at her inability to reply.
 Eleven also significantly expands her vocabulary during this time, learning from both Hopper and television.

 Eleven becomes restless and longs to reunite with Mike and his friends, which causes tension between her and Hopper.
 One day, she runs away from home and travels to Hawkins Middle School.
-When she finds Mike with Max Mayfield (Sadie Sink), a new student, Eleven mistakenly thinks Max is flirting with Mike.
+When she finds Mike with new student Max Mayfield (Sadie Sink), Eleven mistakenly thinks Max is flirting with Mike.
 Out of jealousy, she uses her powers to knock Max off her skateboard before leaving.
 Upon returning to the cabin, she gets into a heated argument with Hopper over her leaving without permission, ending with her angrily using her powers to damage the cabin.
 The next day, whilst cleaning the mess she made, Eleven looks through records in the cabin's basement and discovers that her birth mother Terry is alive, contradicting what Hopper and Dr. Brenner had told her.
-She runs away once again and hitchhikes to her mother’s residence, where she first meets her aunt Becky.
-Through Becky, Eleven find out what happened to Terry at Hawkins National Laboratory.
+She runs away once again and hitchhikes to her mother's residence, where she first meets her aunt Becky.
+Through Becky, Eleven finds out what happened to Terry at Hawkins National Laboratory.
 While there, she realizes Terry is trying to communicate with her, but is unable to effectively do so due to her catatonic state.
 Eleven, using her powers, views a flashback from her mother.
 After her daughter was taken from her, Terry attempted to force her way into Hawkins National Laboratory to save her.
 As a response, Brenner and his assistants capture her and subject her head to 450 volts of electricity, resulting in her current condition.
+This makes the words breathe, sunflower, rainbow, 450, three to the right, four to the left repeat in her head faster and faster.